 In February, Judge Amy Berman Jackson granted a 60-day pause in the case after both parties informed the court that the newly formed SEC crypto task force, headed by Commissioner Hester Peirce, could influence and aid in resolving the litigation.

-The stay on discovery deadlines was suspended by the decision, as the task force undertook a review to determine whether current securities regulations were applicable to digital-asset platforms.
+The decision suspended the stay on discovery deadlines as the task force began reviewing whether current securities regulations apply to digital-asset platforms.

 That review took place while Binance remained in compliance with a prior consent order, which mandated increased transparency regarding custodial practices and the separation of U.S. customer assets.